sigmadigitalza/duxedo/README.md

-# SigmaDigital Redux Helpers
+# Duxedo for Redux
-A tiny set of utilities to reduce redux boilerplate, and help you write cleaner code.
+A tiny utility to help you write cleaner code, and scale redux easily.

 ## What does it do?
-Take a single object definition of actions and how state changes, and produce an object containing  **immutable action constants**, an object containing **consistent action creators** and a **reducer function** that can be included easily in your store configuration.
+Take a single object definition of actions and how state changes, and produce an object containing  **immutable action constants**, an object containing **consistent FSA compliant action creators** and a **reducer function** that can be included easily in your store configuration, or components, just the way you would usually.
+No extra fuss.

 ## Motivation
 Managing state with redux requires quite a bit of boilerplate code, especially when you begin to use consistent patterns for action creators for example, you end up repeating yourself a great deal.
 Secondly as your app grows, recalling which actions do what, and how becomes a hunt through growing switch statements, and  multiple files.
-Not to mention that this growing API for your local application state, can increase the time it takes to on-board new team members.
+Not to mention that this growing API for your local application state, can increase the time it takes to on-board new team members, along with increasing support, maintenance, and iteration time.

 * DRY<span><sup>>TM</sup></span> out your code by defining actions, action creators and reducers with a single definition.
-* Consistency through a predefined opinionated structure, and single reliable pattern for action objects
+* Consistency through a predefined opinionated structure, and single reliable pattern for action objects. ([FSA](https://github.com/redux-utilities/flux-standard-action) compliant)
 * Improve Readability and Maintainability by clearly defining actions and how state should change in a single place.